gravitational/gravity/docs/6.x/cli.md

 `tele` is the Gravity CLI client and can run on macOS and Linux.
 With `tele` you can:

-* Package Kubernetes applications into self-installing cluster images.
+* Package Kubernetes clusters into self-installing cluster images.
-* Publish cluster images into the Gravity Hub.
+* Publish cluster images into the Gravity Hub. (enterprise version only)
-* Download cluster images from the Gravity Hub.
+* Download cluster images from the Gravity Hub. (enterprise version only)

 You can think of `tele` as "docker for clusters", i.e. just as `docker` can build, push and pull containers, `tele` does the same with entire clusters.
-See more details in [Packaging & Deployment](pack.md) section.
+See more details in [Building Cluster Images](pack.md) section.

 ## tsh